MaxisJaisi/maxisjaisi.github.io/writing.md

 permalink: /writing/
 ---

 This is under construction.
-My aim is to put my more polished written works (relative to my blog posts) here, mathematical or otherwise.
+I'll put my more polished written works (relative to my blog posts) here, mathematical or otherwise.